sourcegraph/sourcegraph-public-snapshot/doc/admin/install/migrate-backup.md

 ## Data stores

-While much of Sourcegraph's data can be regenerated, some state can be stored in mulitple locations.
+While much of Sourcegraph's data can be regenerated, some state can be stored in multiple locations.

 ### Configuration JSON